1Password/solutions/migration/cleanup-scripts/README.md

 ...
 ```

-## Further investigate or delete potential duplicate vaults with [add_vault_prefix.py](./add_vault_prefix.py)
+## Further investigate or delete potential duplicate vaults with [`add_vault_prefix.py`](./add_vault_prefix.py)
 This script will apply `!` as a prefix to all vaults provided as a list of vault UUIDs to the script.
 The script requires the `--file` flag, which must point to a file containing a linebreak-deliminted list of vault UUIDs.
+Use the `--delete` option to permanently delete the vaults from your 1Password account instead.

 ### Usage